 Decreased sexual energy is also a common side effect of a number of medications.
 If you started taking any new medication around the same time that you began to notice a difference in your sex drive, mention this to the health care provider that prescribed the medication.
 You may need to change the dosage or even try a different medication instead.
 Do not stop taking your medication without first talking with your provider.

 One of the most common causes for a decrease in sex drive is fatigue.
 Tired people, especially women who balance hectic lives, can — understandably so — be less interested in sex.
 Has anything been happening in your life lately that is causing extra stress and leaving you tired?
 You might want to think about your schedule and stressors in your life.
 Sometimes just making a list can help you see what's making you feel stressed.
-You can read more about stress in Alice's Emotional Health archive.
+You can read more about stress in the Go Ask Alice!
+Emotional Health archive.

 What else is happening in your life?
 Arguments between partners, a lack of trust or intimacy, communication problems, or other issues that cause friction in a relationship can easily make people lose interest in sex.
 You may want to work with your partner(s) to identify and repair barriers to intimacy, which may include seeking couples counseling that can provide you with perspective as well as doable approaches.
 Consider reading Harriet Lerner's books, The Dance of Anger: A Woman's Guide to Changing the Patterns of Intimate Relationships and The Dance of Intimacy: A Woman's Guide to Courageous Acts of Change in Key Relationships, for more information on issues with a partner.